Dor12k/Dor12k/README.md

 This project is a full-stack web application built with React.js, Node.js, Express.js, and MongoDB. <br>
-The application replicates key features of Canva, allowing users to register, create, and design custom canvases with various tools and features. <a href="https://github.com/Dor12k/MERN-Canva-Project" target="_blank" rel="noopener noreferrer"> Click here for the full repository </a>.
+The application replicates key features of Canva, allowing users to register, create, and design custom canvases with various tools and features. <a href="https://github.com/Dor12k/MERN-Canva-Project" target="_blank" rel="noopener noreferrer">   Click here for the full repository. </a>

 https://github.com/user-attachments/assets/db83230d-4049-49f2-a24e-fec372890af6